pepsimidamerica/nacwrap/README.md

 workflow_id: The ID of the workflow you want to create an instance for.

 start_data: Optional, any start data the worklfow requires.
 Should be provided in dictionary format.
 Returns JSON response if successful.

+### Instances - List Instances

+Function to return instance data.
+Takes a number of parameters for filtering what instance data to get.

+### Tasks - Delegate Assignment (TODO)

+Make function to delegate tasks from one user to another.